jlguenego/syntax-analysis/README.md

 - **LL1**: Like DFS2 but use a LL1 table to know exactly wich production rule to use for the next sentential form.
   This one is linear O(ng), n is the size of the string to parse, and g is the size of the grammar.

   - Warning: the grammar must be LL(1) compatible.
 So you may have to refactor your grammar in some case:
     - Convert left recursion to right recursion.
     - Left factoring

+- **LLk**: This one do not use anymore DFS but a k predictive algorithm, exactly as described in the Aho Ullman book (see [Theory](#theory)).
+It really parse real LLk grammar (ie not only the strong LLk grammar), k can be any integer ≥ 1.

 ## Bottom up algorithm